Hoti (tribe): Late Ottoman

 The disintegration of the Ottoman Empire in the long 19th century saw the rise of the Balkan states.
 The establishment of the Principality of Montenegro and its goal of southwards expansion threatened the borderland autonomy of Hoti, which Montenegro sought to bring under its control.

+During the early 1860's, members the Hoti ambushed and executed a group of 30 Montenegrin soldiers.
+They then decapitated them and delivered their heads to Shkodër.

 The interests of Great Powers (mainly Russia, Austria-Hungary, Italy) in the region further complicated the situation.
 These events collectively called "Great Eastern Crisis" led to the Congress of Berlin that was finalized in the Treaty of Berlin.
 Various scenarios in which highland territory was given to Montenegro were being discussed as the Ottoman Empire and Montenegro were preparing to sign the recognition of Montenegro's independence and enlarged borders.
 In April 1880, Italy suggested that the Ottoman Empire give Montenegro the Tuz district with its Catholic Gruda and Hoti populations that would have left the tribes split between both countries.
 The League of Prizren was created to defend Albanian territory from annexation.
 Hoti was represented in the league by its bajraktar, Çun Mula and Ded Gjo Luli, its foremost military leader.
 At that time, in the last decades of the 19th century in reports of the era Hoti's population stands at about 4,000 to 4,500 with 400-500 households.

 The Ottoman state in order to avoid internal rebellion in the region at the prospect of annexation, erased all debts in the region and redistributed part of the crops that were paid as taxes.
 The first area that was designated to be ceded was Plav and Gusinje but after the Battle of Novšiće in December 1879, where Montenegro was defeated, the area was excluded.
 The next area that was being discussed already in September 1879 was that of the upper Cem valley (Triesh and Koja e Kuçit regions), all of Gruda (including Tuzi), a part of Hoti and a part of Vermosh.
 In relation to Hoti this would have left an additional problem of tensions and instability due to the tribe having precedence by tradition over the other four tribes during peace and war.
 In January 1880 it was decided that this area would be annexed by Montenegro and the agreement was ratified on April 18, 1880.
 Preparations were already being made by the highland tribes.
 In March, Hoti, Gruda, Kelmendi and Kastrati proclaimed that the annexation would be stopped and started gathering forces near the border.
 The tribes had committeed to a besa (pledge) to resist any reduction of their lands and sent telegrams to surrounding regions for military assistance.